gabriel-milan/Akuanduba/README.md

 This framework's been based on the [Gaugi](https://gitlab.cern.ch/jodafons/gaugi) project, a framework that João, the author of Gaugi, presented to me.

+# Top 5 reasons for Akuanduba

+This is really a TL;DR section:

+* Flexible;
+* Easy developing and debugging;
+* Robust structure;
+* Effortless threading and shared resources manipulation;
+* Smooth attaching and removing features from your script.

 # The paradigm

+## Base classes

 Using Akuanduba, you'll have three base classes you can use to attend your needs, as they relate to one another through a common class called *Context* (this will be explained really soon).
 The three classes are: